plone/guillotina/docs/source/services.md

 # Services

 Services provide responses to api endpoint requests.
-A service is the same as a "view" that you mean see in many web frameworks.
+A service is the same as a "view" that you might see in many web frameworks.

 The reason we're using the convention "service" is because we're focusing on creating API endpoints.